BorofskyDev/wireframe-profile/content/posts/filler-post-one.md

 title: "How to Make a Filler Post"
 date: "2024-26-01"
 image: "/content/photo1.jpg"
+summary: "How to make a Filler Post There are many ways to make a filler post.
+Here are some examples.
+Lorem ipsum dolor sit amet, consectetur adipiscing"
 ---

 There are many ways to make a filler post.
 Here are some examples: